PaleNeutron/copydf/README.md

 # jupyter2clipboard

-A simple utility to copy a pandas dataframe to your local clipboard from a hosted instance of jupyter.
+A simple utility to copy jupyter cell output to your local clipboard from a hosted instance of jupyter.

 ### Installation
 ```sh